Gynaecological ultrasound at OMNI encompasses all aspects of women’s healthcare.

 Non-pregnant women of all ages presenting with gynaecological problems can be seen at OMNI and offered high quality assessment of the pelvis.
 Gynaecological ultrasound has evolved rapidly and the use of high resolution transvaginal probes enables accurate evaluation of the uterus, ovaries, tubes and more recently the pelvic floor.

 OMNI provides high quality imaging by the most experienced female sonographers as well as clinical fellows.
-The clinic at Lower North Shore (St Leonards) runs during normal office hours.
+The clinic at Lower North Shore (St Leonards) runs during normal office hours and Saturday mornings.

 Are you suffering from: